stevekramercellist/cellist/index.md

 ---
 {::options parse_block_html="true" /}

-“Music is enough for a lifetime but a lifetime is not enough for music ...”
+“Music is enough for a lifetime but a lifetime is not enough for music.”
 {: .quote }
 — Sergei Rachmaninoff
 {: .attribution }